prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Capacity is the number of samples to buffer per shard before we start
+<p>capacity is the number of samples to buffer per shard before we start
 dropping them.</p>
 </td>
 </tr>